Kuldeep189/Movie_ticket_booking/README.md

-This is a full-stack movie ticket booking web application built using HTML, CSS, JavaScript, PHP, and MySQL.
+Movie-Dekh is a full-stack movie ticket booking web application built using HTML, CSS, JavaScript, PHP, and MySQL.
 Users can browse movies, select shows, book seats, and download tickets with QR codes.
 The system also includes a role-based admin panel for managing movies, shows, and users.